Resources For Survivors During COVID-19

 Click a topic, or press the enter key on a topic, to reveal its answer.

-- NYC Family Justice Centers (FJCs) remain available by phone with guidance on immediate safety planning, shelter assistance, and community resources.
+- NYC Family Justice Centers (FJCs) are available by phone with guidance on immediate safety planning, shelter assistance, and community resources.
 Reach out on Monday to Friday, from 9 a.m. to 5 p.m. with questions, or for support accessing Family Court virtually for an order of protection or to file an emergency custody or visitation petition.
 FJCs can also connect you to a partner agency for a legal consultation or advocacy.
 Learn how FJCs can help you

 - You can also locate nearby resources online using NYC HOPE, the City’s Resource Directory for services for survivors